Iliyan31/DevOps-Course-Project/README.md

 ### Build and publish Docker image
 A Docker image is build with the help of the src/Dockerfile.
 The image is tagged and then uploaded to DockerHub.

-Secondly, there is a workflow which executes SonarCloud scan on pull request to the main branch - **.github\workflows\merge-request.yml**.
+Secondly, there is a **[workflow](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.github/workflows/merge-request.yml)** which executes SonarCloud scan on pull request to the main branch.

-Next, there is a workflow which executes style checks upon pull request to the main branch - **.github\workflows\pull-request-style-checks.yml**.
+Next, there is a **[workflow](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.github/workflows/pull-request-style-check.yml)** which executes style checks upon pull request to the main branch.
 In more detail - commit messages and branches names are expected to have name length between 10 and 100 characters.
 This workflow is added in order to enforce meaningful commit messages and branches names.

-Last but not least, there is a workflow which checks that deplyment to Minikube is possible- **.github\workflows\ci-for-minikube.yml**.
+Last but not least, there is a **[workflow](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.github/workflows/deployment-to-minikube.yml)** which checks that deplyment to Minikube is possible.
 This is done by:
 - starting a Minikube cluster
 - checking that the pods in the cluster are working correclty
 - pulling the Docker image lastly published to DockerHub from the main CI workflow
-- deploying the application to the Minikube cluster with the help of the manifest files.
+- deploying the application to the Minikube cluster with the help of the [manifest files](https://github.com/Iliyan31/DevOps-Course-Project/tree/main/manifests).
 - checking that the deployment is successful - stoping the cluster at the end.